BeamSkin-Studio/BeamSkin-Studio-Beta/README.md

 ## Installation

 1. **Download the repository**
+- download as zip

+2. **Extract ZIP**
+- extract it to were u want to have BeamSkin Studio

-2. Run the Install.bat file
+3. Run the Install.bat file
 - It will install everything that is required to run BeamSkin Studio

-3. after everything is installed
+4. after everything is installed
-- when using install.bat it will launch BeamSkin Studio, but use the BeamSkin Studio.bat to launch the program afterward for a quicker lauch
+- after the install is done it will launch BeamSkin Studio, but use the BeamSkin Studio.bat to launch the program afterward for a quicker lauch

 ## Features

 - Automatic update checking (checks GitHub for new versions on startup)
 - Current version is pulled from `version.txt`

 ## Troubleshooting